return42/sphkerneldoc/doc/books/writing-an-alsa-driver/pcm-interface.rst

 The recent changes in PCM core code, however, allow all PCM operations to be non-atomic.
 This assumes that the all caller sides are in non-atomic contexts.
-For example, the function ``snd_pcm_period_elapsed()`` is called typically from the interrupt handler.
+For example, the function :c:func:`snd_pcm_period_elapsed()` is called typically from the interrupt handler.
 But, if you set up the driver to use a threaded interrupt handler, this call can be in non-atomic context, too.
-In such a case, you can set ``nonatomic`` filed of ``snd_pcm`` object after creating it.
+In such a case, you can set ``nonatomic`` filed of :c:type:`struct snd_pcm` object after creating it.
 When this flag is set, mutex and rwsem are used internally in the PCM core instead of spin and rwlocks, so that you can call all PCM functions safely in a non-atomic context.

 .. _pcm-interface-constraints: